 Mentors and mentees will be matched based on a number of factors, including experience, shared career interests (industry type, organization type, job functions) and location.

-- December 2018 – formal program mentor/mentee pairings finalized and communicated to participants
+- December 2019 – Formal program mentor/mentee pairings finalized and communicated to participants

-- Jan-April, 2019 – Formal one-on-one mentorship program, participants must meet at least three times
+- January-April, 2020 – Formal one-on-one mentorship program, participants must meet at least three times

-Please contact Deneka Michaud, firstname.lastname@example.org, with any comments or questions about the CPRS Vancouver Mentorship Program.
+Please contact Marsha D'Angelo at firstname.lastname@example.org with any comments or questions about the CPRS Vancouver Mentorship Program.

 I am new in Vancouver and the CPRS Mentorship has been an invaluable resource that helped me gain skills and confidence needed to grow in my job and the PR industry.
 My mentor was a great match.
 She was caring, organized and great at providing guidance in fields I needed to improve to go one step further in my career, such as press release writing, public speaking and building relationships with journalists.
 I am still in contact with my mentor and I know I can count on her whenever I need help or advice.
 I definitely recommend the mentorship program to all new PR practitioners.

 I’ve always wanted a mentor, but didn’t know how to go about finding one.
 The CPRS Mentorship Program made it easy to find a mentor in my field who was really interested in guiding me.
 The mentor I was paired with was awesome – he had great insight and helped me gain confidence in my abilities and instincts.
 It also helps to share thoughts with someone outside your organization who has a fresh perspective.
 Though the official course of the program is over, we are still in touch and I am grateful to have this continued guidance.
 I would highly recommend the CPRS Mentorship program to any budding PR practitioner!